flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 ```shell
 # mkdir /var/lib/docker
 # mount /dev/base-layer/vol_docker /var/lib/docker
 ```

 ### Ignition

-If you're not familiar, you can write butane configs in yaml format and later transpile it into an ignition config using the [Butane Config Transpiler].

-In your ignition config you will need two units: on to create the volume group and one to mount the volume.
+In your Ignition config you will need two units: one to create the volume group and one to mount the volume.
 Additionally, you will also need a script that executes all the required commands.

 We will start with the script.
 It basically packages everything from the manual part into a script like so: